mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 **RepoDb:**

 Backed by *one person* and is *not funded nor sponsored* by any entity.
-Just starting to expand and gather more supports from the .NET Community.
+Just starting to expand and asking for more supports from the .NET Community.

 --------